How to Serve Wine

 • Cellar Temperature 57-64 °F (14 °C to 18 °C) - Most red wines.

-Notice that the red wine is not best enjoyed at room temperature, unless you're eating in the cellar!
+When considering how to serve wine, notice that the red wine is not best enjoyed at room temperature, unless you're eating in the cellar!
 In fact it should be slightly cooler than room temperature.
+If you put it in the refrigerator about 30 minutes before serving time, it will be about right.

 Opening the Wine